Velrok/static-web-gen/content/blog/2013-04-29-moving-the-counter-into-the-foreach-loop.markdown

 <time class="article-date" date="2013-4-29">2013-04-29</time>
 </header>

-Recently I did a little code review for a friend of mine.
+Recently reviewed some python for a friend of mine.
 He needed a counter while iterating items of a list.
-He solved it the same way I did - many times befor, always a little bit annoyed by the fact that I needed to declare and incredent the counter myself.

 ``` python